allenlin90/programmingLearning/database/theUltimateMySQLBootcamp/README.md

     1. The last tentative answers is not correct, as it should be grouped by `released_year` rather than the author because we want the years to be distinctive rather than aggregated.
     ```sql
     SELECT released_year AS year, COUNT(released_year) AS '# books', AVG(pages) AS 'avg pages' FROM books GROUP BY released_year;
     ```

+# Revisiting Datatypes
+## CHAR and VARCHAR
+1. The main difference between `CHAR` and `VARCHAR` is that `CHAR` type has fixed length for its values.
+The main point is that every value of `CHAR` type has the same size.
+1. If the given value is more than limitation, the exceeding characters will be truncated.
+On the other hand, if the characters haven't reached the limit, the database will give white spaces to fill the empty characters.
+1. `CHAR` is faster for fixed length text.
+It can be used as abbreviation system such as states in the USA.

+## DECIMAL
+1. We can declare a decimal number with 2 arguments such as `DECIMAL(5, 2)` which indicates that the number has 5 digits in total which has 2 numbers after decimal.
+    ```sql
+    DECIMAL(5, 2);
+    /* 999.99 has 5 digits in total with 2 digits after decimal */
+    ```